scottaohara/accessibility_interview_questions/README.md

     + From only screen reader users.
     + From sighted users, but not screen reader users.
     + And why you might do so.
-- Is it possible to overuse ARIA in a website?
-Explain why or why not.
+- Describe an instance of inappropriately using ARIA attributes.
-- Aside from screen readers, What other assistive technologies can be affected by use of ARIA?
+- Aside from screen readers, what other assistive technologies can be affected by use of ARIA?
 How?
 - What is the difference between `hidden`, `aria-hidden="true"` and `role="presentation"` or `role="none"`?
 - Describe instances where you might need to use `aria-live`.
     + What values (such as `assertive` or `polite`) might you give the attribute in different situations?
 - How would you mark-up an icon font or SVG that was for decorative purposes?
 - How is CSS pseudo content treated by screen readers?
 - What is the purpose of the `alt` attribute for images?
-    + Can you describe the effect of an empty `alt`, or the lack of the attribute, on an image?
+    + Can you describe the effect of an empty `alt`, and/or the lack of the attribute, on an image?
     + In what instances might an empty `alt` or no `alt` be appropriate?
     + How might alternative text for an image vary, depending on the context the image is used in?
     + Since `svg`s don't accept the `alt` attribute, how can one provide alternative text for these graphics?